andresugartechea/ConnectionsLab/homework/week4_and_5/project_1/README.md

    <img src="wireframe.png" width ="1000" />

-The concept of this project is to be a tribute to Karen Smith from Mean Girls, making a reference to the scene where she accomplishes her dream forecasting the weather on a tv channel.
+The concept of this project is to be a tribute to Karen Smith from Mean Girls, making a reference to the scene where she accomplishes her dream of  forecasting the weather on a tv channel.
 The target audience is fans of Mean Girls or pop culture that check the weather.

 <img src="karen_weather.jpg" width ="1000" />